yaya2devops/aws-cloud-project-bootcamp/.vscode/README.md

-## VS Code Dependency Automation

-Automate npm on vscode using task definitions for the product frontend dependency.

-> In gitpod - we can do this using .gitpod
->
->
-This reference is for local dev.
+## Managing Dependencies Locally

+Working on the product frontend and using VS Code, you can automate npm using this task definitions.

-Create a folder called
+- Create a folder in the root of your project called `.vscode`.
+- Inside the `.vscode` folder, create a file called `tasks.json`.
+- Add the necessary code to tasks.json to define your tasks.

 ```
 .root
 --└── .vscode
 -----└── tasks.json
 ```

+- Please note that the following reference is intended for local development.
+- If you're using Gitpod, you can achieve the same effect using `.gitpod`

 **tasks.json:**